KrasnitzLab/SCGV/README.md

     4,Gleason 9 near urethra,Area4.GS9.near.Urethra.jpg,Area4.GS9.near.Urethra.txt
     5,Gleason 9 at capsule,Area5.GS9.at.Capsule.jpg,Area5.GS9.at.Capsule.txt
     ```
-First column in `description.txt` contains the name/id of the sector as in `guide` file,
+First column in `description.csv` contains the name/id of the sector as in `guide` file,
 the second column is a description of the sector and the last two columns contain
 file names of pathology image and notes.

 ## Dataset Archive Structure
-* Viewer supports dataset stored as a `ZIP` archive.
+* Viewer supports datasets stored as a `ZIP` archives.
 Files from the
 archive dataset should follow the same naming convention as for dataset directories.

-* Example dataset ZIP archive could be found into `exampledata/example.archive.zip`
+* Example dataset ZIP archive is found in `exampledata/example.archive.zip`
 into project main directory.
 The structure of the example dataset is as follows:

     ```